ASKCOS/askcos-site/askcos_site/api2/README.md

 - `error`: error message if encountered

-## Blacklist API
+## Banlist API
-The API endpoints in this section are for accessing and modifying user chemical and reaction blacklists.
+The API endpoints in this section are for accessing and modifying user chemical and reaction banlists.
 User authentication is required to access these endpoints.

-### Main blacklist endpoints
+### Main banlist endpoints

 URLs:

-- `/api/v2/blacklist/chemicals`
+- `/api/v2/banlist/chemicals`
-- `/api/v2/blacklist/reactions`
+- `/api/v2/banlist/reactions`

 Method: GET

-Returns: list of blacklisted chemical or reaction entries belonging to the currently authenticated user
+Returns: list of banned chemical or reaction entries belonging to the currently authenticated user

 Method: POST